louise-montlahuc/nx414_team1/README.md

     Note: a finetuned model will never use the saved activations.
 - `--lr`: learning rate.
 The default is `1e-3`.
 - `--epochs`: number of epochs to train the model.
 The default is `10`.
-- `--nosaved`: whether to use the saved activations or not.
-The default is `True`.
+- `--saved`: whether to use the saved activations or not.
+The default is `False`.